jessiepelosi/GOGetter/README.md

 <i>Merging Tables (Optional)</i>

-An additional python script is provided outside of `GOgetter2.0.sh` that allows users to merge tables from multiple samples output from `make_tables.py`.
+An additional python script is provided outside of `GOgetter.sh` that allows users to merge tables from multiple samples output from `make_tables.py`.
 It is run as:
 ```
 python merge_tables.py file1.tsv file2.tsv ... filen.tsv
 ```